Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 \subsection{The cooperad of indecomposable elements}

-In the previous section, we built a cofibrant resolution $W_{l}\calO$ for any well pointed and $\Sigma$-cofibrant 1-reduced operad $\calO$ in spectra.
+In the previous section, we built a cofibrant resolution $W_{l}\calO$ for any $\Sigma$-cofibrant 1-reduced operad $\calO$ in spectra.
 In what follows we show that the leveled bar construction of the operad $\calO$ can be expressed as the suspension of a cooperad $\Ind(W_{l}\calO)$.
-Unfortunately, we can not extend this result to 1-reduced $\Lambda$-operads since the leveled bar construction of a 1-reduced $\Lambda$-operad is not necessarily a 1-reduced $\Lambda$-cooperad.
+Unfortunately, we cannot extend this result to 1-reduced $\Lambda$-operads since the leveled bar construction of a 1-reduced $\Lambda$-operad is not necessarily a 1-reduced $\Lambda$-cooperad.

 A point in $W_{l}\calO$ is said to be \textit{indecomposable} if no elements indexing the levels is equal to $1:\ast\rightarrow \Delta[1]$.
 The indecomposable cooperad $\Ind(W_{l}\calO)$ is obtained by identifying any decomposable element in $W_{l}\calO$ with the basepoint.
 In other words, if we modify slightly the functor $H$ as follows: